-Born in Queens but raised just outside of NYC in New City, NY Eric, the Founder and President of Beyond Times Square, can’t remember a time when he wasn’t surrounded by the travel industry.
+Born in Queens but raised just outside of NYC in New City, NY Eric, the Founder and EVP of Business Development of Beyond Times Square, can’t remember a time when he wasn’t surrounded by the travel industry.
 The son of Harold Gordon, founder of Park East, an innovator and leader in wildlife safaris in Africa, Eric was immersed in travel and the business from day one, and began actively working for the family business in 1992.

 Eric took on roles of increasing importance.
 He oversaw the company’s expansion into a broad range of nature destinations, including South and Central America and Antarctica.
 During that time, the company created travel programs for some of the most prestigious zoological societies, museums, and educational institutions.
 In 1997, Eric purchased Park East from his father.
 To take Park East to the next level, Eric sold the business in 2000 and continued as President until the fall of 2003.